YodaTheCoder/ProjectEulerJS/README.md

 [problem6.js](./problems/problem6.js) requires no helper classes to solve, instead it makes use of the JavaScript [Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) object to provide the solution.

+---

+### Problem 7

+[prime.js](./problems/prime.js) is extended to provider a solution for Problem 7, to find the Nth prime number.
+By calling the prime sieve repeatedly adding N each time until the resultant set of primes was large enough that it had more than R results.
+I expect there is a more efficient way of solving this but I was more interested in code reuse than learning some new maths.